usefulsensors/person_sensor_screen_lock/README.md

 `MAIN_FACE_MIN_WIDTH` and `MAIN_FACE_MIN_HEIGHT` variables.

 This project is intended as an example of what's possible when you can access ML capabilities as simply as any other hardware component.
+You can find out more about the Person Sensor from our [full developer guide](https://usfl.ink/ps_dev).
 We're looking forward to seeing what the creative minds of the maker community come up with, so please let us know how you get on!